sydasif/ansible-lab/README.md

 [vagrant@centos ~]$
 ```

-***raw*** raw module use SSH to executes commands on remote devices and doesn't require python, we use the raw module, for example, any devices such as routers that do not have any Python installed.
+***raw*** The raw module use SSH to executes commands on remote devices and doesn't require python, we use the raw module, for example, any devices such as routers that do not have any Python installed.
 It also Support pips and redirection.

 ```console
 ansible all -m raw -a 'echo "Hello" >> /home/vagrant/hello.txt'